-- Time of year: summer and fall (June, Sept. and Oct. most often)
+- Time of year: Summer and fall (June, September, and October most often)

-Additionally, 22% of fatal pedestrian accident injuries occurred on urban interstates and 59% occurred on roads with speed limits of 55mph or more.
+Additionally, 22% of fatal work zone accident injuries occurred on urban interstates, and 59% occurred on roads with speed limits of 55 mph or more.

 For a free legal consultation, call 800-537-8185

 How Do Construction Zones Protect Workers from Pedestrian Accident Injuries?

 The Occupational Safety and Health Administration (OSHA) requires traffic controls identified by signs, cones, barrels, and barriers in work zones.
 Drivers, employees on foot, and pedestrians must be able to see and understand the proper routes so they can avoid pedestrian accident injuries.

 Many safety measures focus on protecting workers in the construction zone from vehicle traffic.
 This is a primary concern for OSHA, law enforcement agencies, and the groups doing the work.